m-rstewart/stl-file-analyzer/README.md

 ## Possible Improvements

-In order to allow for very large files to be analyzed efficiently, I opted for using a stream to read the file to avoid loading the entie file into memory.
+In order to allow for very large files to be analyzed efficiently, I opted for using a stream to read the file to avoid loading the entire file into memory.
 Parsing would be very memory ineffiecient if a file that contained millions of triangles needed to be loaded into memory first before analyzation could begin.

 The main area I could see improving upon would be the line parsing itself.
 Currently, it checks if each line includes the word "vertex."
-From there, it then conducts a series of iterative transformations and results in a time complexity that to me seems sub-optimal.
+From there, it then conducts a series of iterative transformations and results in a time complexity that, to me, seems sub-optimal.

 In addition, there are probably ways to improve the handling of the asynchronous nature of the stream itself in `STLFileAnalyzer`.